 For how long does the Organisation keep your personal information?

-The Organisation will hold, store and process your personal data for the duration of your employment.
-The periods for which your data will be held after the last day of your employment set out in our employee retention policy.
-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
-Protected records will be held indefinitely as required under the Public Records Act 2005.
+The Organisation will hold, store and process your personal data for the duration of your engagement with the Organisation for recruitment services.
+We will retain your data until you advise us that you no longer wish to avail yourself of the Organisation’s recruitment services.
+Any protected records will be held indefinitely as required under the Public Records Act 2005.

 Your rights